Swe Win: Career

-In September 2016, he received President’s Certificate of Honour from Myanmar's Ministry of Information for an investigative expose on 2 teenage maids abused by their employers in a Yangon tailor shop.
+In September 2016, he received President's Certificate of Honour for an investigative expose on 2 teenage maids abused by their employers in a Yangon tailor shop.

 Under Swe Win's leadership, Myanmar Now aggressively reported and investigated the 2017 assassination of Ko Ni, Aung San Suu Kyi's legal advisor, which made him the subject of legal backlash from authorities, and death threats from Burmese nationalists.
 In March 2017, he was assaulted in Sanchaung Township, Yangon, en route home.
 In March 2017, he was arrested and charged under Article 66(d) of the Myanmar's Telecommunications Law for a Facebook post critical of U Wirathu, a Buddhist monk known for his anti-Muslim rhetoric, specifically for defaming Wirathu.
 The lawsuit originated from a Patriotic Association of Myanmar supporter of Wirathu.
 His trial in Mandalay began on 30 July 2017, and Swe Win requested the trial be dropped as the plaintiff's witnesses had repeatedly not shown up for the trial.
 The case was dropped on 2 July 2019.

+In a 2019 feature for the Columbia Journalism Review, Swe Win’s long-running defamation case was profiled, noting that he regularly traveled from Yangon to Mandalay for hearings under Article 66(d) of the Telecommunications Law, incurring significant personal and organizational costs.

 In August 2019, Swe Win won the Ramon Magsaysay Award for Emergent Leadership, for his leadership in fostering journalistic integrity and quality in Myanmar, becoming the youngest awardee in the award's history.

 On 31 December 2019, Swe Win suffered a gunshot wound while vacationing in Gwa, Myanmar, in a targeted attack.
 As of December 2020, the assailants remain unidentified, and the government's official investigation have not been publicly disclosed.

 In 2021, he received the 2021 Shorenstein Journalism Award from Stanford University’s Walter H. Shorenstein Asia-Pacific Research Center.

+Swe Win was among the first journalists to report on the massacres of the Rohingya in western Myanmar, and he contributed to international media outlets covering the killings of Rohingyas.